buckyos/buckyos/DAO Rules.md

 Difficulty is expressed in the mode of requirement engineer level * time (in weeks, less than 1 week is counted as 1 week).
 1 week of work time is calculated as 20 hours.

-## Token Allocation Calculation Based on Contributions
+## Token Reward Rules Based on Contributions

 Based on the statistics of work completed during the DEMO phase, we can calculate each individual's contribution proportion for this version according to the following rules: